Anthophora bimaculata: Ecology

-Nests in self-dug cavities in the earth.
-Nests are found both in early succession stages with only little vegetation cover as also in late stages with heavy coverage.
-Nests have been found in the root balls of silver grass clusters.
-A main tunnel is 4-5 cm long deep in the ground.
-Under favorable conditions in small to large aggregations.
+They nest in self-dug cavities in the earth.
+Their nests are found both in early succession stages with only little vegetation cover as also in late stages with heavy coverage.
+Their nests have been found in the root balls of silver grass clusters.
+The main tunnel of the nest is 4–5 cm long deep in the ground.
+Under favorable conditions, they are found in small to large aggregations.

-Polylectic species (8 plant families).
-Known pollen sources are: Asteraceae: Centaurea scabiosa, Centaurea stoebe, Cirsium vulgare, Picris hieracioides, Hypochoeris radicata; Boraginaceae: Echium vulgare, Anchuso officinalis; Campanulaceae: Trifolium arvense; Hypericaceae: Hypericum perforatum; Lamiaceae: Teucrium scorodonia; Lythraceae: Lythrum salicaria; Rosaceae: Potentilla incana.
+A. bimaculata is a polylectic species, collecting pollen from 8 known plant families).
+Their known pollen sources are, in Asteraceae: Centaurea scabiosa, Centaurea stoebe, Cirsium vulgare, Picris hieracioides, Hypochoeris radicata; in Boraginaceae: Echium vulgare, Anchuso officinalis; in Campanulaceae: Trifolium arvense; in Hypericaceae: Hypericum perforatum; Lamiaceae: Teucrium scorodonia; in Lythraceae: Lythrum salicaria; and in Rosaceae: Potentilla incana.
 Except for the Hypericum species, all of the above serve both sexes as sources of nectar.
 Within the pollen loads 3 or 4 different types of pollen can be found.
 The field observations also showed that the flower visits on a pollen-collecting flight are randomly strung together, depending on the offer.

-Parasites: Ammobates punctatus and Coelioxys rufescens are known as cuckoo bees; in England Coelioxys elongata was also observed on the nests.
+Ammobates punctatus and Coelioxys rufescens, known as cuckoo bees, are parasites of A. bimaculata.
+In England Coelioxys elongata was also observed on the nests.

-Phenology: Univoltin.
-Flight period from the beginning of July to the end of August.
-Wintering as a resting larva.
+They are a Univoltine species, laying one brood per year.
+They have a flight period from the beginning of July to the end of August, wintering as a resting larva.